google/WebFundamentals/src/content/en/updates/2019/02/model-viewer.md

 should be performant and accessible.
 However, building such a viewer requires specialty 3D programming skills, and can be a challenge for web developers that want to host their own models instead of using a third-party hosting service.

-To help with that, we're introducing the `&lt;model-viewer&gt;` web component which lets you declaratively add a 3D model to a web page, while hosting the model on your own site.
+To help with that, we're introducing the `<model-viewer>` web component which lets you declaratively add a 3D model to a web page, while hosting the model on your own site.
 The web component supports responsive design and use cases like augmented reality on some devices, and we're adding features for accessibility,